 You may not want the answer to your question to be published.
 In this situation, you should explain when you submit the question why you believe that making the question and response public would put you at a disadvantage.

-If GDS and CCS don’t think that there’s sufficient justification for withholding the question and answer, you’ll be asked to decide if:
+If there is not sufficient justification for withholding the question and answer, you’ll be asked to decide if: